thall63/CyberAssist/README.md

 See https://github.com/thall63/CyberAssist/blob/main/LICENSE

 ## Available Apps
+- Net
-- IP Subnet Helper
+  - Net is an IP subnet calculator with extras
   - IP subnet calculation including subnet range, default gateway and a count of the IP contained in the subnet
+  - User defined CIDR mask
   - Provides idenfication of global, private, multicast, reserved, unspecified, loopback and link local IP addresses
-  - Collapse multiple subnets into a single supernet
+  - Collapses multiple, contiguous subnets into the largest subnet possible
-  - Scrape valid IP Addresses from unstructured text
+  - Scrapes valid IP Addresses from unstructured text

 ## Coming Soon
 - Maybe you will leave comments and tell me!!!